 Supervisors & collaborator: Assoc.
 Prof. Martin Steinbauer, Dr Ian Potter (Department of Chemistry and Physics), Dr Simone Rochfort (AgriBio) and Prof. Juha-Pekka Salminen (University of Turku, Finland).

 Managing grasslands for the Plains-wanderer (Pedionomus torquatus) and other fauna: Re-introduce fire or maintain livestock grazing?

 Victoria’s Northern Plains Grasslands are one of the last remaining strongholds for the critically endangered and evolutionary unique Plains-wanderer (Pedionomus torquatus).
 These grasslands are currently managed using livestock grazing and fire to promote an open vegetation structure thought to be optimal for the Plains-wanderer.
 However there has been little study of the mechanisms by which vegetation structure influences the occurrence of Plains-wanderers and other grassland birds.
 In particular, knowledge of how varying disturbance regimes and resultant vegetation structure influence food availability and foraging patterns is lacking.
 My research project aims to provide empirical evidence to help guide improved management of Plains-wanderer habitat by investigating habitat requirements and movement ecology of the Plains-wanderer, and identify the effects of livestock and management practices on habitat for grassland birds.

-Supervisors: Dr John Morgan, Dr Steve Leonard, Dr David Baker-Gabb (external)
+Supervisors: Assoc.
+Prof. John Morgan, Dr Steve Leonard, Dr David Baker-Gabb (external)

 Sleep evolution: pharmacological, electrophysiological, biochemical and comparative perspectives.